-The Department has 14 full-time faculty and 48 adjunct faculty.
-Our typical enrollment is approximately 325 undergraduate and 30 graduate students.
-Durgin Hall, home to the Department, contains a 1200 seat concert hall, a 225 seat Recital Hall, six sound recording technology studios of various types, a Music technology Laboratory (containing 21 Apple G4 computer workstations with MIDI keyboards), two ensemble rehearsal rooms, 30 practice rooms, and numerous classroom spaces.
+The Department has 15 full-time faculty and 48 adjunct faculty.
+Our typical enrollment is approximately 350 undergraduate and 30 graduate students.
+Durgin Hall, home to the Department, contains a 1200 seat concert hall, a 225 seat Recital Hall, six sound recording technology studios of various types (including world-class tracking and mixing spaces), a music technology laboratory (containing state of the art Apple workstations with MIDI keyboards), two ensemble rehearsal rooms, 30 practice rooms, and numerous classroom spaces.

 The Department’s largest program is sound recording technology; it is one of the University’s six “Signature Programs” and a program that has become nationally recognized for the quality of its graduates and faculty.
 The University was also the first public institution in the United States to offer a music education degree, and continues to be a regional leader in the discipline.
 Music education/teaching (Music Studies) is the Department’s second largest program.